influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

 {{% warn %}}
 We recommend operators *do not* mix and match InfluxQL with other authorization management methods (Chronograf and the API).
-Doing so can cause issues.
+Doing so may lead to inconsistencies in user permissions.
 {{% /warn %}}

 ### Manage specific privileges with Chronograf